 Welcome to the Georgia Legislative Internship Program website.
 For over 40 years, Georgia colleges and universities have been providing the General Assembly with outstanding interns each session.
 During this internship, approximately 35 interns will receive firsthand experience of the legislative process.
 With the help of Georgia State University, each school will submit applications for their most promising students for this internship program.
 Then, these applicants will be subject to a personal interview with House and Senate staff to determine if the applicant will be considered for the program.
 If selected, applicants will then be interviewed once again to determine placement.

-- Student must be a junior or senior in a college or university in the State of Georgia at the time of the internship
+- Students must be a junior or senior in a college or university in the State of Georgia at the time of the internship.

-- Student must receive school credit from your college or university
+- Student must receive school credit form your college or university.

 - If necessary, classes online or after work hours are acceptable.
-Please notify your College Program Coordinator and Dr. William Thomas if you plan to take classes.
+Please notify your College Program Coordinator and Dr. Amy Steigerwalt if you plan to take classes.